scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ![](./fig/map_view.png)

 The target (Index) and dimension (Score) chosen from the drop-down menu is displayed as text on the top right corner of the map.
-Below this information, the region name, (region number), and value appear if the user’s mouse hovers over a specific region.
+Below this information, the region name, (region number), and value appear if the user<U+2019>s mouse hovers over a specific region.
 When the value of that region is displayed, the region will darken on the map.
-If the mouse is not indicating a specific region, this area will instruct to ‘hover over a region’.
+If the mouse is not indicating a specific region, this area will instruct to <U+2018>hover over a region<U+2019>.
 Zooming in and out of the map is possible with the plus/minus in the upper left of the map.
 A color legend is also displayed in the lower right corner of the map that provides a linear colormap of the data.
 The range of values will change as different variables are selected.

 ## Histogram